lardemua/atom/atom_examples/jcpbbot/README.md

 ![gazebo](docs/before.png)

-After calibration, the script will produce a table of residuals per iteration which starts the calibration with these errors:
+During calibration, the script will produce a table of residuals per iteration which starts the calibration with these errors:

 ![](docs/calibration_output_initial.png)